zuozhenggh/learning-library/oci-library/oci-hol/oci-hpc/hpc-starter-kit/Lab300-1/Lab300-1.md

   8. Select the Availability Domain to provision Bastion server.
-It can be differnt from the Availability Domain on HPC nodes.
+It can be different from the Availability Domain on HPC nodes.
 Select Bastion host shape of your choice.
 Enable the checkbox to install VNC server on Bastion server and provide the password that will be needed to make VNC connection later on.
 <img src="images/07-Create_Stack03.png" alt="marketplace" width="700" style="vertical-align:middle;margin:0px 50px"/>

-<p>&nbsp;</p>
 <p>&nbsp;</p>